Canon 1D vs Nikon D800

-The Canon EOS-1D and the Nikon D800 are two professional cameras that were announced, respectively, in September 2001 and February 2012.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and a full frame sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Nikon provides 36.2 MP.
+The Canon EOS-1D and the Nikon D800 are two professional cameras that were officially introduced, respectively, in September 2001 and February 2012.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and a full frame (D800) sensor.
+The Canon has a resolution of 4.1 megapixels, whereas the Nikon provides 36.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D800 is notably smaller (27 percent) than the Canon 1D.
 Moreover, the D800 is substantially lighter (37 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.